MartinJakomin/lvr-Coq/README.md

 **Authors:** _Martin Jakomin_ & _Mateja Rojko_

-Sorting algorithms proved by Coq
+Some sorting algorithms proved by Coq, created as a project work at course LVR (Logic in Computer Science).
+Project contains the sorting algorithms and their proof of correctness.
 ___